Chapter 4 : Game On!

 Scorpius Malfoy had to make one Rose Weasley fall in love with him.

-Thank you for reading!
+A.N: Thank you for reading!
 I'm trying to give these stories another go and I hope you enjoy.
 Feel free to leave a review and let me know how I'm doing.
 Kind of rusty haha.